oliverdelancey/NimFormattedFile/README.md

 mkdir ~/.config/nff
 cp templates ~/.config/nff
 ```
-Otherwise, if you have previously installed `nff`, the C++ or Nim version, copy any `.conf` files you may not have to your `templates` folder.
+Otherwise, if you have previously installed `nff`, the C++ or Nim version, copy any `.tmpl` files you may not have to your `templates` folder.

 ## Usage